Working Remotely from Sweden: A 2026 Technologist's Guide

 While Stockholm offers a vibrant startup scene, it comes with noise, congestion, and extreme costs.
 For focused work, Uppsala—specifically districts like Stenhagen—offers a superior ROI.

-- Infrastructure: We recently upgraded our network infrastructure from standard broadband to 1000/1000 Mbps Fiber to support heavy data loads.
+- Infrastructure — We recently upgraded our network to 1000/1000 Mbps Fiber to support heavy data loads

-- Cost Efficiency: You get a full villa with a studio in Uppsala for the price of a studio apartment in Stockholm.
+- Cost Efficiency — A full villa with studio in Uppsala costs less than a Stockholm studio apartment

-- Connectivity: 35 minutes to Arlanda Airport and 38 minutes to Stockholm Central means you are never disconnected.
+- Connectivity — 35 minutes to Arlanda Airport and 38 minutes to Stockholm Central

 (Read our deep dive on locations: Where to Stay in Uppsala: A 2026 Guide)